 E-Mail: busse@izw-berlin.de

-Dr. Daniel Lewanzik (BmBF): Coordinator of the bat citizen science project WTImpakt
+Dr. Daniel Lewanzik (BmBF): Scientist in the knowledge transfer project Videt

 PhD students in my lab usually finish with about 3 papers in peer-reviewed journals and co-author several more to which they have contributed; the latter are usually not part of the thesis.